 ARRIVE IN SHANNON, IRELAND–LIMERICK

 Céad mile fáilte—a hundred-thousand welcomes!
-Free time.
-At 6 pm, meet your Tour Director and travel companions for a welcome dinner at your hotel.
+Enjoy free time upon arrival before meeting your Tour Director and travel companions at 6 pm for a welcome dinner at your hotel.
 (D)

 Day 2